balena-io/docs/pages/learn/manage/organizations.md

 ### Providing access to multiple applications

 With organizations, providing access to individual members or teams becomes a hassle-free process.
-There are mainly 2 application-level roles that can be assigned, `Developer` and `Observer`.
-Administrator default to `Developer` access to all applications under that organization and are the only ones that can provide access to applications.
+There are mainly 3 application-level roles that can be assigned, [`Developer`](developer), [`Observer`](observer) or [`Operator`](operator).
+Administrator default to [`Owner`](owner) role to all applications under a organization and are the only ones that can provide access to applications.
+Administrators won't be listed in members page of an organization.

 - **Providing access to members** - Once you are done inviting members, click the username you want to provide access to from the `Members` list.
 When the member page opens, click `Manage applications` to see all applications available under the org.
 From there, click the `Add applications to member` button to add the member to one or more applications available under the org with the desired role that you want to assign.